philgresh/philgresh/README.md

 Hi there, my name is Phil Gresham.
-I'm a software engineer and new dad living in the SF Bay Area who loves traveling, tinkering with projects around the house, and reading hard sci-fi.
+I'm a software engineer and dad living in the SF Bay Area who loves traveling, tinkering with projects around the house, and reading sci-fi.

 Please feel free to reach out to me if you would like to open a conversation.